approov/quickstart-aws-api-gateway-v2/docs/AWS_API_GATEWAY_EXAMPLE.md

 {"message":"Forbidden"}
 ```

-Example for missing the Approov Token header:
+Example with a missing Approov Token header.
+Again a similar request, but if there is no token header, it will not pass the token check.

 ```bash
 curl -iX POST "https://${AWS_HTTP_API_ID}.execute-api.${AWS_REGION}.amazonaws.com/api/v2/links" \